strimzi/strimzi.github.io/_posts/2020-05-18-mirror-kafka-eventhub.md

 For more information about Azure Functions connecting to Event Hub this [link](https://docs.microsoft.com/en-us/azure/azure-functions/functions-bindings-event-hubs-trigger) provides really useful information.
 The application can run locally or be published on the Azure cloud.

-To try the entire pipeline, we just miss sending messages and see how they are mirrored to Event Hub causing the above function to be executed.
+To try the entire pipeline, the only thing left to do is to send some messages.
+Then we can see that they are mirrored to Event Hub, causing the above function to be executed.
 To do so, just use the `kafka-console-producer` command line tool provided with Apache Kafka.
 Start a new pod in the Kubernetes cluster for hosting the producer and type a couple of JSON messages as follows.